MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/replatform-aix-workloads-content.md

 - An [Azure VM](https://azure.microsoft.com/products/virtual-machines) is used by the Oracle database and SAS analysis nodes.

 - [Azure Compute Gallery](/azure/virtual-machines/azure-compute-gallery) builds and stores images for the Oracle database and SAS analysis nodes.
-There are two galleries: one in the primary region (Canada Central) and one in the disaster recovery region (Canada East).
+There are two galleries: one in the primary region and one in the disaster recovery region.

 - [Communication Services](https://azure.microsoft.com/products/communication-services) sends emails with a CLI utility.
 This service replaces the `mailx` command on AIX.